Annapurna Circuit Trek Permit and their Cost: A Complete Guide

 - Annapurna Circuit Trek Difficulty

 - Annapurna Circuit Trek FAQs

 Tilicho Lake trekking starts by crossing the suspension bridge in...
 Read More

 Important Information on Annapurna Circuit Trek Permit

 - ANCAP and TIMS Card both are for a single entry.

 - The permits are non-refundable and non-transferable.

-- The validity of the permit is based on your application.
+- The validity of the permit is a maximum of 3 months.

 - The price of the permits is the same regardless of how many days you are going.

-- You are required to show your permits in all the counters along the trail.
-This is for your own safety so please do not fail to do this at each counter.
+- You must show your permits on all the counters along the trail.
+It is for your safety, so please do not fail to do this at each counter.

-We hope the information on Annapurna Circuit Trek Permit was able to clear all your doubts.
+We hope the information on Annapurna Circuit Trek Permit cleared all your doubts.
 Furthermore, if you have any more questions or queries regarding any travel-related information in Nepal, please feel free to contact us.